magarcia/magarcia.io-archived/src/pages/todomvc-redux-starter-kit/index.md

 });
 ```

-Now we have a single object as a result containing all what we need to work
+Now we have a single object as a result containing all that we need to work
 properly with Redux.
 This is how it can be used:

 ```jsx